It’s not if you’ll switch to Faster Payments, it’s when.

 For Moorepay customers, the future holds the launch of our Next Generation Payroll & HR Software.
 And that will see Faster Payments as an integrated part of the software, accessible via single sign-on by autumn.

-For more information about Moorepay’s Faster Payroll Payments offering, click here.
+Not a Moorepay customer?
+Get more information about Moorepay’s Faster Payroll Payments offering.
 Alternatively, if you’re already a Moorepay customer, pick up the phone to your account manager and they will be happy to answer your questions.